Abdullah al Mahmood: Family

+Mahmood's eldest son, Iqbal Hassan Mahmood, is the current minister of power, energy and mineral resources of Bangladesh; he also served as the state minister for power and state minister for agriculture in previous terms.
+His daughter, Tasmina Mahmood, was a physician and the wife of M. A. Matin, who served as deputy prime minister of Bangladesh and held many other ministerial portfolios.
+Mahmood's grandson, M. A. Muhit, is the state minister of health and family welfare of Bangladesh.

-Al Mahmood's eldest son Iqbal Hasan Mahmud Tuku served successively as the Bangladeshi State Minister of Power and Agriculture.
-His daughter the late Tasmina Mahmood was a notable physician and the wife of Deputy Prime Minister of Bangladesh M.A.
-Matin.
-His youngest son Manzur Hasan Mahmood Khushi was a former chairman of the Sirajganj Municipality.
-His eldest daughter was the late Ms. Tahmina Mahmud wife of the late Mahboobur Rahman Chowdhury who served as the Additional secretary in the ministry of education and planning and his youngest daughter is Ms. Tahsina Morshed wife of Mohammad Golam Morshed who was a lawyer, social worker and former governor of Lions Club International.
+His youngest son, Manzur Hasan Mahmood Khushi, was a former chairman of the Sirajganj Municipality.
+His eldest daughter was Tahmina Mahmood, the wife of physicist Mahboobur Rahman Chowdhury, who served as an additional secretary in the ministries of education and planning.
+His youngest daughter was Tahsina Morshed, the wife of Mohammad Golam Morshed, a lawyer, social worker and former governor of Lions Clubs International.

 Death and legacy

-Al Mahmood died in Sirajganj on 13 June 1975.
-In Sirajganj, there remains the Al Mahmood Avenue which was where he used to reside.
+Mahmood died in Sirajganj on 13 June 1975.
+The road of his residence in Sirajganj, Al Mahmood Avenue, is named after him.